 - Choosing a Location – Location of the property is probably the most important factor to consider while buying a home.
 In fact, choosing the right location is more important than the general condition of the house since one can always upgrade or remodel later, but the location cannot be changed.
 In general, single family homes in quiet, serene neighborhoods are more desirable than those on larger streets because of noise and traffic.
 Homes which offer a view of the hills, a lake, or a golf course hold their value because of the visual appeal as do homes that afford privacy.
 However, if you have a busy lifestyle, enjoy evenings out or want to save on commute, a townhome or a condo near the downtown areas may be just the thing for you.

 - School District Matters – Look for a home which is in the neighborhood of good schools.
 This is important even if you don’t have school going children, since homes in good schools areas are more in demand and have better potential for both selling and renting out in the long run.
 For school information you can check the local school district website or go to GreatSchools.com.
+If you’re considering a home in Almaden Valley, take a look at my Almaden Valley Schools page, which has a list of all the schools plus school locator links if you want to know what school is associated with a particular address.

 - Neighborhood Amenities – Look for a vibrant community with good amenities for the entire family in the vicinity.
 Shopping, libraries, community centers, sports and recreational clubs, medical care and senior citizen facilities should be ideally within a five mile radius.
 Access to freeways and other arterial highways is also important; ideally not too close and yet not too far.
+If you’re considering the Almaden Valley, I offer this comprehensive overview of all of the Almaden Valley neighborhoods.

 - Neighborhood Crime Rate – This is another aspect to investigate.
 The local police station will have statistics on crime or go to crimereports.com, enter your zip code and find the relevant information.